gborghesan/latex_notes/README.md

 ### Adding an svg figure
-in the text, to add a figure, the following code can be use
+in the text, to add a figure, the following code can be used
 ```tex
 \begin{figure}\centering
   	\def\svgwidth{\columnwidth}